New GW4 studentships boost postgraduate training

 Cardiff University's Vice-Chancellor, Professor Colin Riordan, Chair of the GW4 Council, said: "This GW4 Doctoral Training Partnership shows how working together can maximize the benefits to all concerned.
 Together we can offer postgraduates broad innovative research training in environmental sciences to an excellent standard, and attract the brightest talents in the field to our universities."

 The latest pledge from the alliance brings the total number of studentships now offered under the GW4+ DTP programme to 38 per annum and it will enroll its first students in October 2014.
 GW4+ is one of 15 DTPs to benefit from NERC's £100 million investment in training environmental science PhD students, and is the largest of its kind in the UK.

-Professor Ian Hall, School of Earth and Ocean Sciences said: "We are delighted that Cardiff is part of the NERC GW4+ DTP.
+Professor Ian Hall, School of Earth and Environmental Sciences said: "We are delighted that Cardiff is part of the NERC GW4+ DTP.
 It will allow us to train the next generation of earth and environmental scientists.
 Our students will undertake research training in areas addressing some of the most pressing global challenges and opportunities of the 21st century.
 They will benefit from complementary training and support from private business, the public sector and NGOs, to ensure that GW4+ graduates are future leaders in science-based industry, academia and beyond."

 Those collaborating in the GW4+ DTP include: the Welsh Government; Natural Resources Wales; the British Antarctic Survey, the British Geological Survey, the Centre for Ecology and Hydrology, Plymouth Marine Laboratory, the Met Office, the Natural History Museum, BHP Billiton, the Food and Environment Research Agency, and Syngenta.